1MikeMakuch/README/README.md

 # My Repos

-All of my career work has been proprietary, so there is no real open source here with any *'s.
-But there are few things worth pointing out;
+All of my career work has been proprietary.
+You can see most of my contributions have been to private repos: https://github.com/1MikeMakuch

+But there are few things worth pointing out:

 * 2024/02 node threads.js https://github.com/1MikeMakuch/threads.js
 Quick try out of new Nodejs worker_threads.
 Spins up threads to perform a cpu bound task, shows how increasing thread count improves performance, until it doesn't.